digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Identifiers
 ~~~~~~~~~~~
-In this section, we define a bunch of literals that can be handled by
+In this section, we define the sorts of strings and identifiers that appear in
 DAML-LF programs.

 We first define two types of *strings*::